-In conclusion, I want to encourage everyone to know the basic facts about head and neck cancers:
+Everyone should know the basic facts about head and neck cancers:

 - Using tobacco and alcohol can raise your risk of oral, head and neck cancers as much as 100 times over those who don’t use tobacco or drink alcohol.

 - Anyone with a history of HPV, or a current or former partner who has/had HPV, is also at increased risk.